dotnet/roslynator/docs_old/how-to-customize-rules-for-projects.md

-﻿# How to: Customize Rules for a Project
+﻿# How to Customize Rules for a Project

 It is common that you have one rule set in you solution that is shared across all projects (**global.ruleset**).